aidanboyne/BCM/_posts/2023-08-27-FOM_M1_Lectures.md

 ### Four ways of cell signaling
 1. **Ion Channel-linked**: Fast on/off response, typically in milliseconds.
 Examples include Nicotine and GABA.
-2. **G Protein-linked**: Faster than ion channels but with a response time of seconds.
+2. **G Protein-linked**: Slower than ion channels but with a response time of seconds.
 Examples include Epinephrine and Albuterol.
 3. **Enzyme-linked**: Slower response time, ranging from minutes to hours.
 Examples are insulin and growth factors.
 4. **DNA-linked**: Alters gene expression.
 This is the slowest form, taking hours to weeks.
 Examples include Cortisol and Prednisone.